enso-org/enso/doc/design/syntax/syntax.md

 ```

 This function works on any type which has a method `length` returning a number.
-We can easily create a function with exactly the same functionality but it's
+We can easily create a function with exactly the same functionality but its
 input type restricted to accept lists only:

 ```haskell